hra42/Zabbix_Test/README.md

-# Terraform Hetzner Cloud Ansible Setup
+# Terraform Hetzner Cloud Zabbix Setup

-This project uses Terraform to set up an Ansible environment on Hetzner Cloud.
-It creates an Ansible controller and multiple Ansible nodes, all connected via a private network.
+This project uses Terraform to set up an Zabbix environment on Hetzner Cloud.
+It creates an Zabbix Server and Agent all connected via a private network.

 ## Files

 1. `terraform.sh`: A bash script to simplify running Terraform commands using Docker.
 2. `hetzner.tf`: The main Terraform configuration file for creating resources on Hetzner Cloud.
-3. `ansible-config.yml`: A cloud-init configuration file for setting up the Ansible controller.
+3. `zabbix-config.yml`: A cloud-init configuration file for setting up Zabbix.

 ## Prerequisites

 - Docker installed on your local machine
 - A Hetzner Cloud account and API token (security>api-tokens>add API token)
-- SSH key pair (the public key should be uploaded to your Hetzner Cloud account with the name "Ansible")
+- SSH key pair (the public key should be uploaded to your Hetzner Cloud account with the name `Zabbix`)

 ## Usage